RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/robotics-project-guide/choose-a-sim.md

 * **Visualization and Rendering:** If your project involves computer vision, evaluate the rendering engine.
 While object detection often only requires standard 3D rendering, tasks involving light-sensitive sensors or photorealistic sim-to-real transfer may require ray-tracing capabilities provided by platforms like NVIDIA Isaac Sim or Unity.
 * **Customizability:** Evaluate the ease of importing custom robot models (via URDF, MJCF, or USD) and procedurally generating environments.
 If you are developing unique hardware, the ability to accurately model its mass properties and joint limits is a non-negotiable requirement.

-**Pro-Tip: **You can often circumvent these version mismatches by using Docker containers to run legacy ROS environments on a modern host OS, or by manually installing mainline kernels to support new hardware on older Ubuntu builds.
+**Pro-Tip**: You can often circumvent these version mismatches by using Docker containers to run legacy ROS environments on a modern host OS, or by manually installing mainline kernels to support new hardware on older Ubuntu builds.
 However, the downside is added complexity: both of these may introduce networking issues, GUI X11 forwarding, overhead in GPU passthrough, real-time kernel issues, etc.

 ### 3. Sustainability and Maintenance
 * **Software Health and EOL:** For production environments, integrating simulators that lack updates for modern operating systems or hardware architectures may lead to technical dead-ends.
 Prioritize software that has reached a stable version and has not been flagged for **End-of-Life (EOL)**.